 Chat about other aspects of smoking.
 For example, discuss the cost of smoking (and how much less cash she'll have).
 Or, mention that smoking can create bad breath, stain teeth, and make skin turn yellow.
 (This can sometimes work better than explaining the health effects that develop later in life.)

 Help your teen make a "quit plan."
-Despite the fact that your teen tells you it's easy to stop smoking, ask if she can commit to go without smoking for a week.
+Despite the fact that your teen tells you it's easy to stop smoking, ask if she can commit to going without smoking for a week.
 Give her lots of moral support along the way.
 After all, it will be your adolescent's ultimate decision to stop smoking!

 Resources for Parents and Teens

-Many local, state and national programs are available to help prevent or reduce tobacco use among teens.
+Many local, state, and national programs are available to help prevent or reduce tobacco use among teens.
 Some of these include:

 Nemours Foundation, a non-profit group that has programs for teens and parents to assist with tobacco use issues. (kidshealth.org)

 Not-On-Tobacco, a program from the American Lung Association (ALA) to help teens quit smoking.

 Freedom from Smoking, another program through the ALA, specifically geared to adults.